 History of English Language Programs

 The Graduate School has offered English language support for its graduate students since 1982, through its continued partnership with the Department of Linguistics.
 Through this partnership, The Graduate School has been able to offer free English language services to its international student population, exclusively focused on the needs of academics at the graduate level and beyond, delivered by graduate student peers with advanced technical knowledge of the sounds, structure, and meaning of English.
-At the same time, this partnership has provided essential teaching experience, research opportunities, and financial aid to PhD students in linguistics through teaching appointments for ESL classes and individual tutoring.
+At the same time, this partnership has provided essential teaching experience, research opportunities, and financial aid to PhD students in linguistics through teaching appointments for English language classes and individual tutoring.